excalidraw/excalidraw-blog/content/blog/open-colors/index.md

 Eventually we decided to install their [npm package](https://www.npmjs.com/package/open-color) so we don't have to hand-code every value.
 We use it both in [CSS](https://github.com/excalidraw/excalidraw/blob/master/src/css/_variables.scss), and [TypeScript](https://github.com/excalidraw/excalidraw/blob/master/src/colors.ts).

-Here is how we are actually using them in [colors.ts](https://github.com/excalidraw/excalidraw/blob/master/src/colors.ts) in our codebase.

 Open Colors come with MIT License, which means you can use it anywhere you like without restrictions.

 ---